romcal/romcal-api/README.md

 ## History

+- 1.0.3 Get romcal-api version from the API.
+Support optional parameters when using romcal-api through an Express middleware.
 - 1.0.2 Readme fine-tuning.
 - 1.0.1 New logo for romcal-api.
 - 1.0.0 Bump version.
 After initial commits to make romcal-api alive, this project is now enough tooled and stable to be used as third party app or server.